This page was last updated on 21 July, 2021.

 – passengers arriving from Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland;

-– residents of Australia, Japan, Korea (Rep.), New Zealand, Rwanda, Singapore and Thailand;
+– residents of Albania, Australia, Chinese Taipei, Hong Kong (SAR China), Japan, Korea (Rep.), Lebanon, Macao (SAR China), New Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand and USA;

 – passengers with a residence permit issued by Switzerland or an EEA Member State;

 – passengers with a “D” visa issued by Switzerland or an EEA Member State;

 – British nationals and their family members with: